in your browser.

 Rotation & Abilities

-With the release of the Tomb of Sargeras raid, new 2 piece and 4 piece set bonuses will be available.
+With the release of the Tomb of Sargeras raid, new 2-piece and 4-piece tier set bonuses will be available.

 Casting two Aimed Shots in a row increases your critical strike damage by 15% for 6 sec.